Apr 9, 2025 • PDF Features

 #2.
 Why can’t I open a PDF on my phone?

 If you can’t open a PDF on your phone, you may not have a PDF reader, or the one you have may be outdated.
-Depending on the reason, update the app or download one from Google Play or Apple Store.
+Depending on the reason, update the app or download one from Google Play or App Store.

 #3.
 Why is my browser not opening PDF files?